vandemataram15aug1947/Indirect_Sensor_Based_FOC_of_Three_Phase_ACIM_Using_SVPWM/README.md

 ## 🧠 Theory

 SVPWM treats the three-phase inverter output as a single rotating vector in a two-dimensional α-β plane (also called the Clarke transformation plane).
-Instead of controlling three separate phase voltages directly, SVPWM computes an equivalent voltage vector $ \vec{V}_{ref} $ that represents the desired three-phase voltages at that moment in time.
+Instead of controlling three separate phase voltages directly, SVPWM computes an equivalent voltage vector `Vref` that represents the desired three-phase voltages at that moment in time.

 - Use 6 active and 2 zero voltage vectors
 - Divide space vector plane into 6 sectors (each 60° wide)
-- Represent the desired voltage vector  $ \vec{V}_{ref} $ using time-weighted combinations of adjacent active vectors and zero vectors within one PWM cycle
+- Represent the desired voltage vector `Vref` using time-weighted combinations of adjacent active vectors and zero vectors within one PWM cycle

 ---